How to Improve Your Employee Onboarding Process to Engage Your Hires & Prevent Turnover

 Knowing that onboarding new hires effectively is so important, what should you do if your company's onboarding process isn't very good?

 As Andy Grove reminds us, managers can improve the situation for their team regardless of the rest of the company.
-Today, we show things you can do on your own to ensure a great onboarding experience for your team members you hire, regardless of how the rest of your company does.
+Today, we show things you can do on your own to ensure a great onboarding experience for the team members you hire, regardless of how the rest of your company does.

 onboarding process starts with what you do as a manager